Conditions Updated 5/24/17

 Deadhorse + Aspen Lake

-Some remaining snow patches & wet/muddy sctions.
+Trails open in most areas.
+Riders will experience wet/muddy sections in forested and water collection areas.
 Deadhorse has rolling double and single track trails.
 Aspen Lake has double track and single track to top with stunning views of Sawtooth Mountains and steep single track descent to start of loop.
 Best riding in the Spring and Fall.
 Discover Pass required to park on state land.

 Foggy Dew + Merchants Basin